The following article was provided by Steve Mergelsberg, Assistant

 Some offences try to beat the amoeba by utilizing a two-guard

-If the offense plays a two-guard front, XI and X2 match-up
+If the offense plays a two-guard front, X1 and X2 match-up

 with the guards.
 If the offensive team puts a player at the high post, X5 comes